koondax/koondax.github.io/arts.markdown

 {% endhighlight %}

-<h4>My free time, I fill with Music 🎧, & arts 🎨.
+<h4>My free time, I fill with Music 🎧, & Arts 🎨.
 I was trained in Indian classical music 🎵, but heavier stuff 🤘 rocks me too.
-Below I list some things I have been up to.</h4>
+Below I list some of the things I have been up to lately.</h4>

 <br>